xiechf974/rfc3535-20years-later/draft-boucadair-rfc3535-20years-later.md

 # Introduction

-The IAB has organized an important workshop (June 4-June 6, 2002) to establish a dialog between network operators and protocol developers, and to guide the IETF focus on work regarding network management.
-That outcome of that workshop was documented in "IAB Network Management Workshop" {{?RFC3535}}
+The IAB has organized a workshop (June 4-June 6, 2002) to establish a dialog between network operators and protocol developers, and to guide the IETF focus on work regarding network management.
+The outcome of that workshop was documented in the "IAB Network Management Workshop" {{?RFC3535}}
 which was instrumental for developing NETCONF {{?RFC6241}}, YANG {{?RFC6020}}{{?RFC7950}}, and RESTCONF {{?RFC8040}}.

-20 years later, new requirements on network management operations requirements are emerging from the operators.
-This document intends to capture these requirements
+20 years later, new requirements on network management operations are emerging from the operators.
+This document intends to capture these requirements that reflect the progress in this area.
+The document also provide an assessment of the RFC3535 recommendations and to what extend that roadmap was driving network management efforts within the IETF.

-Early version of the document includes many placeholders on purpose as it intends to collect inputs.
+Early version of the document includes **many placeholders on purpose** as it intends to collect inputs from interested parties.

 # Summary of Achievements Since RFC 3535